nevir/SMJobKit/README.md

 want to review the [template's documentation](https://github.com/nevir/XMJobKit/tree/master/SMJobKit Service.xctemplate) for an in-depth explanation of what it is doing for you.

+Finally, you need to add a Copy Files build phase to your application target.
+The destination should be "Wrapper" with a subpath of `Contents/Library/LaunchServices`.
+Add the service's built product to the list.
+Make sure you add a dependency on your service target!

 And, hopefully, that's all you need to do in order to configure your project!